 How to Put Out the Flames of Employee Burnout

-It’s no surprise that employee burnout is on the minds of business leaders today.
-Low unemployment rates mean many employers are struggling to meet labor demands, and the World Health Organization (WHO) recently reclassified the term, defining it as “a syndrome…resulting from chronic workplace stress that has not been successfully managed.”
-Its characteristics include exhaustion, negative feelings about work, and decreased productivity.
+Employee burnout continues to remain a top concern for operations leaders today.
+A persistent labor shortage means many employers are struggling to meet hourly labor demands, which is putting added stress on the existing workforce.
+Burnout can also be a top reason for churn, as employees search for more job satisfaction and work-life balance.
+In 2019, the World Health Organization (WHO) reclassified burnout as an “occupational phenomenon,” describing it as “a syndrome…resulting from chronic workplace stress that has not been successfully managed.”
+Primary symptoms include exhaustion, negative feelings about work, and decreased productivity.

 The Truth about Burnout